Ecological design: The rise and conceptualization of ecological design

 Since the Industrial Revolution, design fields have been criticized for employing unsustainable practices.
-The architect-designer Victor Papanek (1923-1998) suggested that industrial design has murdered by creating new species of permanent garbage and by choosing materials and processes that pollute the air.
+The architect-designer Victor Papanek (1923–1998) suggested that industrial design has murdered by creating new species of permanent garbage and by choosing materials and processes that pollute the air.
 Papanek states that the designer-planner shares responsibility for nearly all of our products and tools, and hence, nearly all of our environmental mistakes.
-To address these issues, R. Buckminster Fuller (1895-1983) demonstrated how design could play a central role in identifying and addressing major world problems.
+To address these issues, R. Buckminster Fuller (1895–1983) demonstrated how design could play a central role in identifying and addressing major world problems.
 Fuller was concerned with the Earth's finite energy resources and natural resources, and how to integrate machine tools into efficient systems of industrial production.
 He promoted the principle of "ephemeralization", a term he coined himself to do "more with less" and increase technological efficiency.
 This concept is key in ecological design that works towards sustainability.
 In 1986, the design theorist Clive Dilnot argued that design must once again become a means of ordering the world rather than merely of shaping products.

 Despite rising ecological awareness in the 20th century, unsustainable design practices continued.
-The1992 conference "The Agenda 21: The Earth Summit Strategy to Save Our Planet” put forward a proposition that the world is on a path of energy production and consumption that cannot be sustained.
+The 1992 conference "The Agenda 21: The Earth Summit Strategy to Save Our Planet" put forward a proposition that the world is on a path of energy production and consumption that cannot be sustained.
 The report drew attention to individuals and groups around the world who have a set of principles to develop strategies for change among many aspects of society, including design.
 More broadly, the conference emphasized that designers must address human issues.
 These problems included six items: quality of life, efficient use of natural resources, protecting the global commons, managing human settlements, the use of chemicals and the management of human industrial waste, and fostering sustainable economic growth on a global scale.

 Though Western society has only recently espoused ecological design principles, indigenous peoples have long coexisted with the environment.
 Scholars have discussed the importance of acknowledging and learning from Indigenous peoples and cultures to move towards a more sustainable society.
 Indigenous knowledge is valuable in ecological design as well as other ecological realms such as restoration ecology.